- Associated organizations

 - Purdue University

 - Bernard M. Gordon Prize

-Leah H. Jamieson, 2007, is the Ransburg Professor of Electrical and Computer Engineering and Dean of Engineering at Purdue University.
+Leah H. Jamieson, IEEE President, 2007, is the Ransburg Professor of Electrical and Computer Engineering and Dean of Engineering at Purdue University.
 She co-founded Engineering Projects In Community Service (EPICS), which links engineering students and local community service programs to serve societal needs.

 Leah Jamieson served as IEEE president in 2007.
 She was the second woman to do so; Martha Sloan held the office in 1993.
 Jamieson previously served as the vice president of IEEE Publication Services and Products, vice president of Technical Activities and chair of the IEEE Technical Activities Board Periodicals Committee.